hayesjt/hayes/README.md

 ## Project Description:

-Site Haylee is a website for those looking for details on my career and skills or new developer resouces that I am looking to share out to those going through the same journey I did.
-If you found this site helpful or think something is missing feel free to connect on [Linkedin](https://www.linkedin.com/in/hayleetk/) and let me know!
+Hayes is a website for those looking for details on my career and skills.
+If you found this site helpful or think something is missing feel free to connect on [Linkedin](https://www.linkedin.com/in/hayesjasperthomas/) and let me know!

 Technology Used:
 - Vue.js